robinloeffel/jazzer/readme.md

 # jazzer
 [![jazzer on npm](https://img.shields.io/npm/v/jazzer.svg?style=flat-square)](https://www.npmjs.com/package/jazzer)

 [jazzer](https://robinloeffel.ch/jazzer) lets you easily freshen up your site and improve its memorability by _a bunch_.
 You know these short white flashes when changing between pages?
 Ugggh, right? jazzer fixes that.
+It lets you control exactly what should visually happen when clicking on an internal link.
 Install it, import it, configure it.
 Give your project the sexyness it deserves!

 ## How to Install
 You can install and use jazzer in one of two ways.
 Install it in a terminal with either yarn or npm and later import / require it somewhere along the line.